Add the ip to /etc/hosts:

 - Here is the output of

-with a usable shell in the/etc/passwd
+userswith a usable shell in the/etc/passwdfile:

 cat broscience_etc_passwd.txt | grep /bin/bash